Europa Editions UK

 Europa Editions UK is an independent British publishing house.
 It was founded in 2011 by Sandro Ferri and Sandra Ozzola Ferri, the owners and publishers of the Italian press company Edizioni E/O. In a 2013 interview, Sandro Ferri said the company was "born with the intention to create bridges between cultures."

-Europa is directed by Eva Ferri and Christopher Potter while Daniela Petracco manages publicity, marketing and sales.
+Europa is directed by Eva Ferri while the editor is Millie Guille and Daniela Petracco manages publicity, marketing and sales.

 Notable publications

 Europa published Elena Ferrante's Neapolitan Novels from 2012 to 2015.
 The series was adapted into a two-part play by April De Angelis at the Rose Theatre, Kingston in March 2017.
 The first book in the series has also been adapted into an HBO television series entitled My Brilliant Friend.
 Writers published by Europa include Andrea Camilleri, Négar Djavadi, Deborah Eisenberg, Dario Fo, Saleem Haddad, Jean-Claude Izzo, Amelie Nothomb, Pier Paolo Pasolini, and Eric Emmanuel Schmitt.

 Europa entered the YA landscape with the publication of A Winter's Promise by Christelle Dabos, translated from the French by Hildegarde Serle.